Examples of Customizations Affected by Terminological Changes

 SuiteScripts

-• Any decision logic based on a comparison of a hard-coded string against a translatable field will be impacted.
+• Any decision logic that compares a hard-coded string to a translatable field will be affected.

-• The preferred way is to use string IDs instead of values.
+• It's better to use string IDs instead of values.

-• During the language updates, values of some translatable fields may change.
+• During the language updates, some translatable field values might change.

 Impacts:

-• The script will probably fail without displaying an error.
+• The script will probably fail without showing an error.

-• Consequently, the business logic will not be executed as intended and customer's business might be affected.
+• Consequently, the business logic won't run as intended and the customer's business might be affected.

 • Good Practice — using transaction status ID: